Tallinn Town Hall

 In the 1870s, when the Town Hall was going through a renovation, the workers found behind a cabin, 14 woodboxes of old documents.
 They had not been opened for several centuries.
 The oldest document was from 1248.
 The 300 documents span from period 1200-1700 and are written in Latin, two kind of German languages and Swedish.
 The documents are about Tallinn's, then called Reval, history as well in general the history of the East-Sea Provinces.
-The documents was sorted by a appointed Commission by Filologs Christian Eduard Pabst, Rutzwurm and Gotthard von Hansen in six categories: the Danish King's Privileges for Reval, letters to a council Selhorst in Reval, and historic documents about the Swedish Town Visby.
+The documents was sorted by an appointed Commission by Filologs Christian Eduard Pabst, Rutzwurm and Gotthard von Hansen in six categories: the Danish King's Privileges for Reval, letters to a council Selhorst in Reval, and historic documents about the Swedish Town Visby.